rossgeesman/rossgeesman.github.io/_posts/2014-12-28-gems-for-asynchronous-tasks.markdown

 Resque
 ------

 Resque uses Redis, an in-memory key value store, instead of ActiveRecord for its queue.
-Installing the Resque gem should install the recommended version of Redis as well.
+Installing the [Resque gem][resque] should install the recommended version of Redis as well.

 {% highlight bash %}
 $ gem install resque